UK to water down electric car making rules as Vauxhall closes factory

 “But for some drivers making the switch just doesn’t make sense because they don’t have charging options at home or feel the current charging infrastructure where they drive isn’t up to scratch.”

-Luton is one of two large plants Stellantis owns in the UK, with the other being in Ellesmere Port.
-Ellesmere Port’s site specialises in smaller vans like the Vauxhall Combo after it stopped making the Astra car in 2021.
+Luton is one of two large plants Stellantis owns in the UK; the other being in Ellesmere Port.
+This second site specialises in smaller vans like the Vauxhall Combo after it stopped making the Astra car in 2021.
 Van making will now be done solely at the Ellesmere Port site, where Stellantis hopes to relocate many of the Luton jobs.

 The plants export their vehicles under the Opel brand around Europe, as well as making vehicles under Citroen and Peugeot brands, which Stellantis owns.